Doctorate Program in Pure and Applied Logic

 - proof theory

-Students are advised to do supervised reading and research with a member of the faculty in the spring of their first year, to explore possible research topics for the MS thesis.
+Students are advised to do supervised reading and research with a member of the faculty in the spring of their first year, to explore possible research topics for the master's thesis.
 In the spring of the second year.
-The MS thesis itself should be completed by the end of the second year.
+The master's thesis itself should be completed by the end of the second year.

 In the third year, students choose a dissertation topic and committee.
 Students must present and defend a prospectus by the end of the fourth year, at the latest, and are expected to complete their doctoral dissertation by the end of the fifth year.